Third Baptist Church (Washington, D.C.)

 Third Baptist Church is a historic church at 1546 5th Street and Q Street NW in the Shaw neighbourhood of north-western Washington, DC.

 It was built in 1893 in Late Gothic Revival style and added to the National Register of Historic Places in 2008.
-The church is the third oldest Black Baptist Church in Washington, DC and the oldest Black Baptist building still standing.
+The church was the third oldest Black Baptist Church in Washington, D.C., and the oldest Black Baptist building still standing.
+In January 2024, the building was sold to Church of the Advent, an Anglican church, and Third Baptist Church moved to a location in Prince George's County, Maryland.